colevandersWands/web-apps-objectives/README.md

 drafting learning objectives and project outline for the [web-apps](https://github.com/hackyourfuturebeglium/web-apps) re-write

+## weeks outline

+very big-picture objectives for each week based on what the students should have finished building:

+1. _solo project_: create an API with restful routing conventions using Express.js. the code should be split into multiple files (they will have starter code)
+2. _solo project_: add some middleware and authentication to the project from last week
+3. _group project_: a restful API with authentication
+4. _group project_: continue the API, plan the frontend
+5. _group project_: finish the API, have an MVP frontend

 ## open questions

 - how generate docs for the API